home-assistant/home-assistant.io/source/_integrations/rflink.markdown

 ## Binary sensor

-The RFLink integration does not know the difference between a `binary_sensor`, a `switch` and a `light`.
-Therefore all switchable devices are automatically added as `light` by default.
+The RFLink integration does not know the difference between a `binary_sensor`, a `switch`, and a `light`.
+Therefore, all switchable devices are automatically added as `light` by default.

-RFLink binary_sensor/switch/light ID's are composed of: protocol, id, switch/channel.
+RFLink binary_sensor/switch/light IDs are composed of: protocol, id, switch/channel.
 For example: `newkaku_0000c6c2_1`.

 Once the ID of a binary sensor is known, it can be used to configure it as a binary sensor type in Home Assistant, for example, to hide it or configure a nice name.